mgcaret/of816/docs/forth_dictionary.md

 ## $2VALUE

-_( n1 n2 str len )_ create a definition that pushes the first two cells of the body initially n1 and n2
+_( n1 n2 str len -- )_ create a definition that pushes the first two cells of the body initially n1 and n2

 ## $BYTE-EXEC

-_( addr xt -- )_ evaluate FCode at addr with fetch function xt, do not save state
+_( addr xt -- )_ evaluate FCode at addr with fetch function xt, do not save FCode evaluator state

 ## $CREATE